hbclad/Erdos_Trees/meeting_notes.md

 ### Questions:
 **@ Henry:** In compiling the PLOT_FIRE_GIS dataset, why did you use incident name?
 Did you consider object ID or some other unique identifier?

+## 11/11/24 Meeting Notes

+### Items Discussed:
++ *Best Features for Predicting:* diameter (at breast, which is at least 4ft off the ground), height, above ground biomass, cull & previous cull.
+    + Would predict these features on indivdual trees rather than TPA since that seemed to just be a code rather than a value.
++ Trees measured more than once is ~12.6% of the whole dataset (assuming this is in fire-sandwhiches set).
+    + Approx 20868 trees now compose working dataset.
+    + Approx 14% of trees in fires were only measured once.
+This is a consideration/statistic that should be addressed in a final report/presentation.
+    + How many trees in this set have had > 2 measurements?
+    + How many trees in this set are past due, it's been longer than 10 years since a last measurement, for a remeasurement.
++ Potnetial predictors: need to consider time since the fire --> time between fires and first measurement.
+    + Should also consider how to handle plots that have burned multiple times between measurement years.
+It was suggested that we throw those out or classify them differently since it would greatly affect a predictor.
++ **Features also discussed to be used:** consider the time since a fire and then create a time that is measure_year1 - fire - measureyear2 to understand growing time of each tree after fire.
+Could serve as another feature column.
+    + can also consider the condition of each plot before and after fire.
+This would also be a interesting thing to value like 1, 2, or 3 based on plot condition.
+    + Water: seperate perm from temporary from no water on plot => affects plot condition and tree re-growth.
+This would also be affected by elevation.

+### Tasks:
++ Select features to predict on from literature/documentation -- Christina.
++ Construct list of ML models to throw at the dataset -- Open/Ella.
++ Investigate the water data -- Ella.
++ Investigate which plots have been measured how many times -- Allie/Henry.

+### Goals for after future Meeting:
+Next meeting is 11am CT on Weds November 13. *Goal is to have a complete .csv file that all have access to and can start throwing ML models at*.